 Pastel hair is a recent beauty trend.
-Even Katy Perry and Kelly Osbourne jumped on the band wagon!
-Pastel hair is really cool and it's not as hard to attain as one might think.
-I've dyed my hair three different pastel shades and a couple other ones in between.
+Even Katy Perry and Kelly Osbourne jumped on the bandwagon!
+Pastel hair is really cool, and it's not as hard to attain as one might think.
+I've dyed my hair three different pastel shades and a couple of other ones in between.
 Through extensive research and trial and error, I have found the perfect strategy for attaining pastel locks.

 Step One: Bleach Your Hair

 Of course, unless you naturally have very pale blonde hair, you must first bleach your hair in order to attain pastel color.

 Always follow the instructions for mixing on the back of the bleach powder packet.
 Once you have mixed the bleach, it's time to apply.

 Remember: Always apply the bleach on your tips first.
 Your scalp will bleach faster than your tips and if you apply on your scalp first you will end up looking like a fireball.

 Keep the bleach on your hair for about 25–35 minutes, checking often to see what it looks like.
 You can keep it on up to 45 minutes or so if you're still too dark.
 Most people will tell you to let your hair rest for a week before re-bleaching.
 That probably is better for your hair, but I never do that because honestly I don't want to walk around with nasty orange or yellow hair.